BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov-2.md

 Before the pipeline can work, three databases must be downloaded and their location will need to be provided in the settings file.
 Depending on the size of the databases this can take some time.
-One database (signature mutations, `sigmut_db`) is already included.

 We provide the script `download_databases.sh` to automate the download and configuration of all default databases.
 After installing the pipeline you can